Oral History Summer Internship

 How to Apply

-Please send cover letter and resume, including names of two references, to oralhistory@stanford.edu or apply on Handshake (job #8725480) by April 1st, 2024.
+Please apply with cover letter and resume, including names of two references, on Handshake (Job #10746586) by Monday, March 30, 2026.
+Contact oralhistory@stanford.edu with questions regarding the internship.